deliveroo/deliveroo.engineering/_posts/2019-01-28-moving-from-ruby-to-rust.md

 * build a native extension

-We quickly discarded an option to build an external service, because either we would need to call this external service hundreds thousand times per dispatch cycle and the overhead of the communication would detriment all the potential speed gains, or we would need to reimplement a big part of the dispatcher inside this service, which is almost the same as a complete rewrite.
+We quickly discarded an option to build an external service, because either we would need to call this external service hundreds thousand times per dispatch cycle and the overhead of the communication would offset all of the potential speed gains, or we would need to reimplement a big part of the dispatcher inside this service, which is almost the same as a complete rewrite.

 We decided that it has to be some sort of native extension, and for that, we decided to use Rust, as it ticked most of the boxes for us:

 * it has high performance (comparable to C)
 * it is memory safe
-* it can be used to build dynamic libraries, which can be loaded into Ruby (using extern "C" interface)
+* it can be used to build dynamic libraries, which can be loaded into Ruby (using `extern "C"` interface)

 Some of our team members had experience with Rust and liked the language, also one part of the dispatcher was already using Rust.
 Our strategy was to replace current ruby implementation gradually, by replacing parts of the algorithm one by one.